piyushdolar/youtubedl/README.md

-# youtubedl - Youtube Downloader Script (Windows Only)
+# YoutubeDL - Youtube Downloader Script (Windows Only)
 Script for downloading youtube video to MP3 320kbps playlist easily.

 ### Follow below steps to make it work!